robinsloan/spring-83/README.md

 If you've implemented a client, server, or utility, at any level of completeness, and you would like me to list it here, let me know.

-This work is offered under an MIT License.
-If there's some other license that is better or more interesting for these purposes, let me know.
+This work is offered under a Creative Commons Attribution-ShareAlike license.